edgedb/edgedb/docs/stdlib/generic.rst

     :index: length count array

-    Returns the number of values within a type as its "length."
+    Returns an :eql:type:`int64` of counted values within a type.

-    This is a polymorphic function to determine the number of characters within a :eql:type:`str`, number of :eql:type:`bytes` or number of elements in an :eql:type:`array`:
+    This function works with the :eql:type:`str`, :eql:type:`bytes` and :eql:type:`array` types.
+Strings and bytes will return a scalar value:

     .. code-block:: edgeql-repl